Advanced Training Opportunities

 Externs will participate in pinniped (and occasional cetacean) triage, physical examinations, medical treatments, anesthesia, biological sample collection, radiography, ultrasonography, endoscopy and surgery depending on the needs of the patients at the time of their externship.
 In addition, externs will participate in live animal stranding response and necropsy, including pinnipeds and cetaceans.
 Externs will be required to complete a small project.
 Results will be presented to Pacific Marine Mammal Center staff and volunteers, with the potential of completing a research project that can be presented at a conference and/or published in a peer-reviewed journal.

-Applications for the 2026 veterinary externship program (January 1 st, 2026 - August 1st , 2026) are OPEN NOW!
+Applications for the 2027 veterinary externship program (January 1st, 2027 - August 1st, 2027) are NOW OPEN.

 Students will be scheduled for 4-week blocks during this time.
 This is an unpaid position.
 Preference will be given to students who will be in their final clinical year of veterinary school at the time of the externship.
 Travel, transportation, and housing will not be provided and is the responsibility of the extern.
 Please note that housing in this area can be expensive and plans should be made accordingly.
-Applications are DUE NO LATER THAN FRIDAY, NOVEMBER 1st, 2024 and will be reviewed as they are submitted.
-Students will be notified of their acceptance into the 2026 program on or before February 1st, 2025.
+Applications are DUE NO LATER THAN FRIDAY, DECEMBER 15th, 2025, and will be reviewed as they are submitted.
+Students will be notified of their acceptance into the 2027 program on or before February 1st, 2026.

-2025 MED TEAM VOLUNTEER
+2026 MED TEAM VOLUNTEER

 ABOUT THE POSITION

-Applications are Open August 1st - October 1st
+Applications are Open September 1st - October 1st

-Pacific Marine Mammal Center offers a veterinary medical team volunteer position that provides training in marine mammal medicine, rehabilitation, husbandry, necropsy, and research throughout the busy season (Jan -Aug).
+As part of our mission of education, Pacific Marine Mammal Center offers a Vet Med Team Volunteer position that provides training in marine mammal medicine, rehabilitation, husbandry, necropsy and research throughout the busy season (January 2026 – August 2026).

-Applications for the 2025 veterinary medical team volunteer program (January 1st, 2025 – August 1st, 2025) are OPEN NOW.
+Applications for the 2026 veterinary medical team volunteer program (January 1st, 2026 – August 1st, 2026) are now open.

-Volunteers will be scheduled one morning (8:00am – 12:00pm) per week during this period of time.
+Volunteers will be scheduled one morning (8:00 am – 12:00 pm) per week during this period of time.
 This is an unpaid position and CANNOT interfere with your current PMMC Animal Care volunteer position.
-Applications are DUE NO LATER THAN TUESDAY, OCTOBER 1st , 2024 and will be reviewed as they are submitted.
-Volunteers will be notified of their acceptance into the 2025 program on or before November 1st, 2024.

 We look forward to your application